 PASSWORD: A PASSWORD is made up of words and letters you use as a security protection when you log into your email, online banking and other things.

 PASTE: This is a shortcut action that you can use to copy or cut words from any place you see them and put them in any place you want.

 PAYPAL: A PAYPAL APP is a online money transfer application.
 You use this type of app to protect your bank or credit card information when buying things online.

 PC: This means “PERSONAL COMPUTER”.

-PEER TO PEER NETWORKING: Downloading files from other people’s computers directly and without a “Middle Man” like a Website Server.
-This means that if you wanted to download music, movies or other files, you are going to get them DIRECTLY FROM OTHER FOLKS’ COMPUTERS (which is dangerous because that could mean Viruses)!
+PEER TO PEER NETWORKING Downloading files from other people’s computers directly to your computer a Website Server.
+This means that if you wanted to download music, movies or other files, you are going to get them DIRECTLY FROM OTHER FOLKS’ COMPUTERS WITHOUT A SERVER AS A GO BETWEEN (which is dangerous because you could get Viruses that way like NAPSTER)!

 PERISCOPE: This is just like TWITTER, except it is done with video.
 People RECORD what they are doing while they are actually doing it.

 PETABYTE: This is a high amount of memory and can store a lot of information (DATA).
 A PETABYTE is higher than a gigabyte.

 PHANTOM CAMERA: This is a very, very expensive video camera that is used to create really slow motion movies or video clips.
 Movie studios usually buy and use these types of cameras.